 Patient Services News

-We are also extremely grateful for the continuous locum support Dr Wilma Westensee and Dr Manuela Koehn have provided New Forest Central Medical Group during this pandemic.
+We are also still extremely grateful for the continuing locum support Dr Wilma Westensee, Dr Manuela Koehn, Dr Dagny Fowler and Dr Flora Kaminski have provided New Forest Central Medical Group during these challenging times.

 New Service for Urgent Eye Care

 The CCG has commissioned an urgent eye care service, provided by local optical practices for patients in our area.
 The aim of this service is to provide access to urgent eyecare within Primary Care.
 The service will provide initial contact, telephone triage, remote consultations and where necessary face to face assessments.
 See the leaflet below for more details.

 Your NHS number is a 10 digit number, like 111 222 3333.
 You should find it on correspondence you receive from the NHS.

 Although you do not need to know your NHS number to access NHS services, it can be useful to know.